swag-lang/swag/README.md

 }
 ```

-A version that calls a nested function at compile time (only) to initialize the string constant to print.
+A version that calls a nested function at compile time (only) to initialize the string constant to print :

 ``` swift
 using Core